Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Sommerfeld Enhancement Computation

 \subsubsection{Non-Relativistic Limit}

-To ensure that the dark matter vector remains non-relativistic, we must carry out the following non-relativistic limit of the operators, as defined in~\cite{Abe_2021}.
+To ensure that the dark matter vector remains non-relativistic, we must carry out the following non-relativistic limit of the fields, as defined in~\cite{Abe_2021}.

-Here, $v_{0},a_{0},v_{+},v_{-}$ represent the non-relativistic limits of the dark matter vector field. $m$ denotes the mass of the neutral component of the dark matter vector field, and $\epsilon_{\mu}$ signifies the polarization vector.
+Here, $v_{0},a_{0},v_{+},v_{-}$ represent the non-relativistic limits of the DM vector field. $M_V$ denotes the mass of the neutral component of the DM vector field, and $\epsilon_{\mu}$ signifies the polarization vector.
 These polarization vectors adhere to the transverse conditions and an orthonormal relation: